Whether you are hiring wetsuit or have already bought one you want to make sure you keep it in good nick.

 So whether you are using the garden hose or an indoor shower make sure you use cool or tepid water when cleaning your wetsuit.

 While open water swimming can be exhilarating, the smell of pond after an open water session is less so.

 If you can’t seem to shift the stink after a hefty rinse, don’t feel tempted to stick it in the washing machine or use standard washing detergent.

 Neither of these will do the wetsuit any good.
 Instead use a special wetsuit cleaner.
 Not only will this get rid of salt, smells and organic matter it will also prevent premature aging of your wetsuit.
-We recommend using Slosh Wetsuit Shampoo & Cleaner, you can buy it from us here.
+We recommend the below shampoo's:

 3) Hang dry your wetsuit inside out and away from sunlight